DivaVocals/zen_COWOA/README.md

 If you need help with this beta version, please post an issue here on Github https://github.com/DivaVocals/zen_COWOA/issues

-This version will be released once folks test and REPORT back any issues or successes.
+COWOA v2.7 will be released officially once folks test and REPORT BACK not only their issues but their successes with COWOA 2.7 as well.
 We don't want to release a version of COWOA that hasn't been THROUGHLY beta tested.
-Don't just quietly install this, PROVIDE SOME FEEDBACK!!
-Let us know when it WORKS not JUST when it DOESN'T!
+So don't just quietly install this, PROVIDE SOME FEEDBACK!!
+Definitely report bugs/issues, also let us know when it WORKS too!!

 CHANGELOG
 ------------